csprague8/ITS-Music/README.txt

     * Note mapping
         * mapping notes to the fretboard of a guitar
     * Adjustable Metronome

+Intelligent Features:
+    * Stores current category on exit
+    * Test mode that allows for user input.
+Input is checked and a feedback message is displayed.
+    * Recommended category displayed on startup based on user’s past experiences.
+    * The application will only recommend the next category when completed greater than 60% of their attempts.

 Operation:
     * Start the application